avro-kotlin/avro4k/README.md

   - If `implicitNulls` is true, it takes precedence so the empty collections are set as null if the value is missing instead of an empty collection.
 - `validateSerialization`: There is no validation of the schema when encoding or decoding data, which means that serializing using a custom serializer could lead to unexpected behavior.
 Be careful with your custom serializers.
 More details [in this section](#set-a-custom-schema).
 - `fieldNamingStrategy`: The record's field naming strategy is using the original kotlin field name.
 To change it, [check this section](#changing-records-field-name).
+- `logicalTypes`: Indicates how a logical type should be deserialized when decoding generically to `Any`.
+Check this section for more details: [generic decoding](#generic-decoding-for-decoding-a-type-that-is-not-known-at-compile-time).

 So each time you call a method on the `Avro` object implicitely invoke the default configuration.
 Example: